 Smart shelves, containers, pallets will help in locating and managing the warehouse inventory.
-If a product is out-of-stock or conditions are affecting the quality of goods, instant alerts and notifications will be sent to the managers.
+If a product is out-of-stock or conditions are affecting the quality of goods, managers will receive alerts and notifications.
 It also helps in planning the inventory based on product demand.

-IoT devices help businesses reduce risks, downtime, and avoid accidents by monitoring conditions and using predictive maintenance to detect early signs of equipment malfunctions.
+IoT Warehouse Management systems help businesses reduce risks, downtime, and avoid accidents by monitoring conditions and using predictive maintenance to detect early signs of equipment malfunctions.

 As everything is planned and optimized, smart warehouses have less to no chance of wasting resources, thereby, increasing profits and reducing management costs.